vanjohnson879/frontline-cloud-doc/content/reference/user/profile/index.md

 {{< img src="profile-menu.png" alt="My profile button" >}}

-You can view your profile at any time by clicking on the **My profile** button, from the drop-down menu available by clicking on the organization button at the top-right of the screen.
+You can view your profile at any time by clicking on the **My profile** button, accessible from the drop-down menu at the top-right of the screen under your organization’s initials.

 {{< img src="profile.png" alt="Profile view" >}}